 Transit to JAL Domestic at Tokyo Haneda

-I upgraded to enjoy American Airlines business class (more on that in a minute), which meant that my onward JAL domestic flight was still in economy.
+I took advantage American Airlines upgrade with miles to enjoy business class (more on that in a minute), which meant that my onward JAL domestic flight was still in economy.
 That’s the bad news.
-The good news is that thanks to my oneworld Sapphire status, I still enjoyed access to the Sakura Lounge at the Haneda Airport domestic terminal, although it offered little more than views of the tarmac.
+The good news is that thanks to my oneworld Sapphire status (this is also one of the American Airlines business class benefits, if you don’t have status), I still enjoyed access to the Sakura Lounge at the Haneda Airport domestic terminal, although it offered little more than views of the tarmac.

-(And I’m already seen plenty of those by the time I got into the lounge.)
+(And I’ve already seen plenty of those by the time I got into the lounge.)